Income Protection Insurance For Contractors

 As a contractor, there may be periods when you are in between jobs or voluntarily not working.
 Pausing can be useful until you are back working.

-The policy does not pay if you are not working, and it makes no sense to pay monthly premiums, hence the benefits of freezing.
+The policy does not pay if you are not working, and paying monthly premiums makes no sense; hence, the benefits of freezing.

 Involuntary Dismissal